sipcapture/hep-erlang/README.md

 | Payload             | *2       | Payload (usually SIP message)                                                       |

 *1) Length is 32 bits for IPv4 and 128 bits for IPv6.

-*2) Variable length not defined by metadata, so this protocol is really only suited for UDP.
+*2) Variable length not defined by metadata, so this protocol is really only well suited for UDP.

 Protocol Version 2
 ------------------